 If you are looking for a Mexican Sworn Translator, you have found the right website.
 To get a quote for our official translation services, please send your scanned or photographed documents to firstname.lastname@example.org.

 Lourdes Susana Cuevas Ostria is a Sworn Translator authorized by the Superior Court of Justice of Mexico City (Tribunal Superior de Justicia de la Ciudad de México).
-Certified translations issued by Mexican Sworn Translators are official valid translations, accepted by Mexican government agencies.
+Certified translations issued by Mexican Sworn Translators are official valid translations, accepted by Mexican government agencies and their foreign counterparts.

 You will need a certified translation issued by a Mexican Sworn Translator if you are…

 getting married in Mexico City

 a Mexican national and intend to register your children’s foreign birth certificates to obtain their dual nationality (which is the first step to obtain their CURP)

 revalidating your foreign high school, undergraduate or graduate studies